lanyanxiang/habits-cli/docs/README.md

 ### The habits CLI
 Before I turn this README.md text that you randomly found on GitHub into an academic paper, let's talk about the Habits command-line interface.
 (Let me assure you, this is not a school project.
 As we know, I always like to find some weird reasons when I want to code some stuff in my leisure time XD)

 The Habits CLI allows one to use the Habits app from the command line (isn't this obvious? :D).
 It is especially useful for developers or people using their command lines who do not want to switch to a browser or pick up their phone.

 Running simple commands such as `habits transaction add` and `habits property update`, individuals can apply rewards to themselves without leaving their comfortable command line window.
 The data will be synced across all Habits app clients (e.g., mobile app and web app).

 ## Manuals and Logs

 **09/06/2021 Update:** Release plan for `v0.2-alpha` has been published!
 Please see [this page](release-plans/v0.2.md) for more information :D

+**09/30/2021 Update:** Change logs for `v0.2-alpha` has been published!
+Please navigate to [this page](change-logs/v0.2.md) for more information.

 Please refer to the most updated [change logs](change-logs) and [testing manuals](testing) for more information.

 ## License and Contribution Note

 This repository is released under the GNU General Public License v3.0.
 Please find more information in the file named `LICENSE` or `LICENSE.md` in the root repository.

 You are always free to use or modify this code in your own project(s), if applicable, as long as you follow the terms and conditions outlined in the `LICENSE` file described above.

 It is your responsibility to properly read and understand the terms and conditions from the license file prior to using any part, or parts, of code from this repository.